cocona20xx/eldpack-btwmix/btwmix_custom_textures/README.md

 - **[WIP]** Clay 'ore' texture - created but not added to the respack, waiting to implement until later
 - **[WIP]** Various stone related textures.
 Cobble, loose cobble, smoothstone, and mossy cobble are done.
 - Column textures
-- Companion Cube textures
-- Storage block texturess for a large variety of materials
+- Storage block textures for a large variety of materials
 - Detector block textures
 - Wooden and SFS Detector Rails
 - Fertilized farmland textures (can be simple edits of regular farmland!)
-- Brick furnace textures
 - Gearbox textures & redstone latch textures
-- Sparce grass overlay + underlying dirt textures (just reuse loose dirt for underlying?)
 - Grate block texture
 - Nether groth textures
 - Hamper textures (can probably sample from basket textures for this once those are made)